-- On announcement of an auction of dated securities of the State Governments (SDLs) for which auction is held, RBI may invite PDs to collectively bid to underwrite up to 100 per cent of the notified amount of State Development Loans. - ii.
+- i.
+On announcement of an auction of State Development Loans (SDLs), which are dated securities of the State Governments, RBI may invite PDs to collectively bid to underwrite up to 100 per cent of the notified amount. - ii.
 A PD can bid to underwrite up to 30 per cent of the notified amount of the issue.
 If two or more issues are floated on the same day, the limit of 30% is applied by taking the notified amounts separately. - iii.
-Bids will be tendered by PDs within the stipulated time, indicating both the amount of the underwriting commitments and underwriting commission rates.A PD can submit multiple bids for underwriting. - iv.
+Bids will be tendered by PDs within the stipulated time, indicating both the amount of the underwriting commitments and underwriting commission rates.
+A PD can submit multiple bids for underwriting. - iv.
 Depending upon the bids submitted for underwriting, the RBI will decide the cut-off rate of commission and the underwriting amount up to which bids would be accepted and inform the PDs. - v.
 RBI reserves the right to accept any amount of underwriting up to 100 per cent of the notified amount or even reject all the bids tendered by PDs for underwriting, without assigning any reason. - vi.
 In case of devolvement, PDs would be allowed to set-off the accepted bids in the auction against their underwriting commitment accepted by the RBI.
 Devolvement of securities, if any, on PDs will take place on pro-rata basis, depending upon the amount of underwriting obligation of each PD after setting off the successful bids in the auction. - vii.
 Underwriting commission will be paid on the amount accepted for underwriting by the RBI, irrespective of the actual amount of devolvement, by credit to the current account of the respective PDs at the RBI, Fort, Mumbai, on the date of issue of security.

-2.2 Bidding in Primary auctions of Treasury Bills
+2.2 Bidding in Primary auctions of T-Bills/CMBs

 - i.
-Each PD will individually commit, at the beginning of the year, to submit bids for a fixed percentage of the notified amount of Treasury Bills in each auction. - ii.
+Each PD will individually commit, at the beginning of the year (April March), to submit bids for a fixed percentage of the notified amount of T-Bills/CMBs in each auction. - ii.
 The minimum bidding commitment amount / percentage for each PD will be determined by the RBI, in consultation with the PD.
-While finalizing the bidding commitments, the RBI will take into account the net owned funds, the offer made by the PD, its track record and its past adherence to the prescribed success ratio.
-The amount/percentage of minimum bidding commitment so determined by the RBI will remain unchanged for the entire financial year or till the conclusion of agreement on bidding commitments for the next financial year, whichever is later. - iii.
-In any auction of Treasury Bills, if a PD fails to submit the required minimum bid or submits a bid lower than its commitment, the RBI may take appropriate action against the PD. - iv.
-A PD would be required to achieve a minimum success ratio of 40 percent of bidding commitment for Treasury Bills auctions which will be monitored on a half yearly basis.
-A PD is required to achieve the minimum level of success ratio in each half year (April to September and October to March) separately.
-(For illustrations please refer to Annex IV).
+While finalizing the bidding commitments, the RBI will take into account the NOF, the offer made by the PD, its track record and its past adherence to the prescribed success ratio.
+The amount/percentage of minimum bidding commitment so determined by the RBI will remain unchanged for the entire year or till execution of the undertaking for the next year.

+- iii.
+In any auction of T-Bills/CMBs, if a PD fails to submit the required minimum bid or submits a bid lower than its commitment, the RBI may take appropriate penal action against the PD. - iv.
+A PD would be required to achieve a minimum success ratio of 40 percent of bidding commitment in T-Bills/CMBs auctions which will be monitored on a half yearly basis, i.e. April to September and October to March, separately (For illustrations please refer to Annex IV). - v.
+The CMB transactions may be reported in PDR returns along with the T-Bill transactions.